DouglasKosvoski/SMTP-Client/README.md

 ### Terminal_Email

-Application to send emails and files all through the Unix-Terminal Interface
+Application to send emails and files all through the Unix-Terminal Interface.

 ### Features